 Health effects vary based on the amount of exposure and the type of TPH compound present (Agency for Toxic Substances and Disease Registry, 2007).
 Some TPH compounds can affect the central nervous system.
 TPH compounds can cause effects on the blood, immune system, lungs, skin, and eyes.
 The International Agency for Research on Cancer (IARC) has determined that one TPH compound (benzene) is carcinogenic to humans.
-IARC has determined that other TPH compounds (benzene) are probably and possibly carcinogenic to humans.
+IARC has determined that other TPH compounds (benzo[a]pyrene and gasoline) are probably and possibly carcinogenic to humans.